ooc-lang/ooc-lang.org/content/docs/tools/rock/advanced.md

     #!bash
     rock --noclean ...

+Afterwards, you'll find the C source files in corresponding subdirectories of `rock_tmp`.
+The header files reside in `.libs`.

 ## More information

 Also useful in these cases: Let rock tell its story of compilation.
 That means: print everything about